IjzerenHein/famous-bkimagesurface/README.md

-famous-imageview
+famous-bkimagesurface
 ==========

+BkImageSurface adds support for sizing-strategies such as AspectFit and AspectFill for displaying images with famo.us.
-Image-view for famo.us which uses a surface with a background-image to support different sizing strategies such as ScaleToFit and FitToScale.
+It uses a 'div' with a background-image rather than a 'img' tag.

-Can be used as a drop-in replacement for ImageSurface, in case the the size of the div is not derived from the image.
+Can be used as a drop-in replacement for ImageSurface, *in case the the size of the div is **not derived** from the image*.

 ## Demo